Wb-az/covid-19-classification/README.md

 ### __Note:__
 * When running the files replace the paths/directories with your paths to files
 * The csv file contains resultsfor the comparison
-* The classification can by run directly running the jupyter notebook or in the terminal by using the command line python3 /your/path/to/main_class.py
+* The classification can be run directly from the jupyter notebook or in the terminal by using the command line python3 /your/path/to/main_class.py
 * The comparison can be run on the jupyter notebook or in the terminal by using the command line python3 /your/path/to/main_stats.py